MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms: Limitations

-These three evaluation metrics are not independent.
-If a project has the generated test suite containing compilation errors, none of its unit tests can be executed successfully, leading to both the correctness rate and the coverage rate for the project being zeros.
-Additionally, some errors resulting in failed tests, like missing Python dependencies, can also lead to a change in coverage rate.
-Therefore, considering the interdependencies between the three evaluation metrics, we extend our analysis beyond the evaluation of vanilla unit tests to include manually fixing these errors.
-This enables a more comprehensive assessment of LLMs' potential to generate high-quality unit tests once these errors are addressed.
+These three evaluation metrics are interdependent.
+If a project's generated test suite contains executability errors, none of its unit tests can execute successfully, resulting in zero correctness and coverage rates for the project.
+Additionally, errors causing test failures, such as missing Python dependencies, can also impact coverage rates.
+Therefore, considering these interdependencies, we extend our analysis beyond vanilla unit test evaluation to include manually fixing these errors.
+This enables a more comprehensive assessment of LLMs' potential to generate high-quality unit tests once such errors are addressed.
 This assessment is conducted while maintaining the same quantity and diversity of unit tests originally generated by the LLMs.
 Furthermore, we extend our analysis to examine the self-fixing capabilities of LLMs.